 Bachelor of Science Programs

-Mercy College offers three bachelor of science completion programs, each of which allows you to continue working while pursuing a college degree.
-These programs have been built and designed for people who have completed their associate's degree and/or hold a health care certification.
+Mercy College offers five bachelor of science programs, each of which allows you to continue working while pursuing a college degree.
 The programs are based upon a foundation of liberal arts and sciences that is essential for an informed and productive career.

-Generally, an associate degree can be earned in two years.
-Four of the programs here at Mercy – nursing, physical therapist assistant, radiological technology and diagnostic medical sonography – will take you two consecutive years to complete.
+Four of the seven associate degrees here at Mercy College – nursing, physical therapist assistant, radiological technology, diagnostic medical sonography – will require you to enroll for two consecutive years to complete.

-However, several of our academic programs allow you to complete the first year of your professional education, thus earning a certificate in less than 12 months, and still sit for your licensure/certification.
-You can then seek employment in your new profession and return to complete your associate and bachelor’s degrees with the help of tuition reimbursement from many area health care employers.
+However, several of our certificate programs - medical assisting, paramedic, surgical technology - allow you to complete the first year of your professional education, thus earning a certificate in less than 12 months, and still sit for your licensure/certification.
+You can then seek employment in your new profession and return to complete your associate and bachelor’s degrees with the help of tuition reimbursement from many area healthcare employers.

 The Academic Minor consists of 15 to 20 credit hours in a secondary area or field of study for baccalaureate degree candidates.
 Students may choose to add a minor to their studies to supplement their major, develop specialization in a particular area of interest, acquire additional knowledge for career opportunities, or to pursue a personal passion or interest.